HealthengineAU/pms-api/docs/quick-start-guide.md

 Once a practice has granted you consent and has provided you their practice ID and practice key, some initial configuration must be supplied before attempting to sync available appointments and bookings.

-This configuration data should be transmitted both when a new Healthengine practice ID is associated with a PMS account or location and whenever there are updates to the corresponding data within the PMS.
+This configuration data should be transmitted when;
+1. a Healthengine practice ID is associated with a PMS account or location
+2. the integration was disabled in your software via configuration and has now been enabled
+3. a user opts to resync their practice configuration via a dedicated action in your software
+3. whenever there are updates to the corresponding data within your software while the integration is enabled

 ### The liveness contract